Coral UI

 Not Supported

-• Render props - Render prop patterns are not fully supported
+• Render Props - Render prop patterns are not fully supported.

 Best Results With

-• Functional components (arrow functions or function declarations)
+• Functional Components - Arrow functions or function declarations

-• TypeScript with explicit type annotations
+• TypeScript - Components with explicit type annotations provide better prop extraction

-• Props via destructuring
+• Destructured Props - Props passed via destructuring are most accurately extracted

-• React Hooks (useState, useEffect, etc.)
+• React Hooks - Standard hooks (useState, useEffect, etc.) are fully supported

-• Standard HTML elements or imported components
+• Standard HTML Elements - HTML elements and imported components work best

 Performance Considerations

-Optimization tips:
+Optimization Tips:

-// Skip validation for known-good code
+// Skip validation for known-good code (faster)

 // Process multiple components in parallel